 I do love trying new flavors.
-However, when it comes to preparing them, well we do not live on the same time zone.
+However, when it comes to preparing them, well we do not live in the same time zone.
 As I do enjoy a little challenge, I decided to take the plunge and work outside the box.
-Baby steps is where I am at the moment.
+Baby steps are where I am at the moment.

 I have always enjoyed Chiles Rellenos each time we go out to dinner, therefore it was only fitting that it would be my first dish I attempt to expand out of my comfort zone.

 I have purchased this fantastic cookbook from Diana Kennedy, “From My Mexican Kitchen Techniques and Ingredients’ and it was time I put it to the test.
-Vey easy to follow.
+Very easy to follow.
 Pictures show the techniques.
-I am excited to put my new found love into new recipes.
+I am excited to put my newfound love into new recipes.

-TIP: Do not over beat the egg whites as they will be difficult to work with the eggs.
+Do not overbeat the egg whites as they will be difficult to work with the eggs.